leafo/lapis-systemd/README.md

 ### Configuring service file

 The service file is configured from the `systemd` block within your Lapis configuration.
 This simplifies the generation of a service file based on the environment using a single, consistent command.

+### `user`

+The `user` option in the `systemd` configuration block defines the user under which the service will run.
+This can be particularly useful if you need the service to have specific permissions that are associated with a certain user.

+If the `user` option is not provided in the `systemd` configuration block, the service will not specify a user will run under the default user of the system.

+In the configuration example below, the service will run as the user "leafo".

 ```lua
 -- config.lua